Cr4zySh4rk/AquaAI/README.md

 # AquaAI
-AI-based image recognition and soil parameter monitoring to precisely determine growth stage of plants and automate irrigation
+AI-based image recognition and soil parameter monitoring to precisely determine growth stage of plants and automate irrigation.

 ## Installation instructions